rosyberti/website/python-course/logical-operators-if-statements.md

 if(age &lt; 20):

-	print("You are less than 20 years old!)
+	print("You are less than 20 years old!")

 if(age == 20):